-Ayurveda teaches that our body, composed of matter, is by its very nature fragile, impermanent, and verily a house of distress and disease, always vulnerable to death in any given moment.
-Anyone at anytime can become a victim to any disease and often the body collapses before the soul’s work is finished, or even before the allotted time is up.
+Ayurveda teaches that our body, composed of matter, is by its very nature fragile, impermanent, and verily a house of distress and disease, always vulnerable to death at any given moment.
+Anyone at any time can become a victim of any disease and often the body collapses before the soul’s work is finished, or even before the allotted time is up.

 Such is the collapsing, shuddering, weak, tentative, and ephemeral nature of the human body.
 This is why we humans pray for a full and healthy life.